matteoferla/Fragmenstein/documentation/03_examples.md

                             name='35G')
 params.dump('35G.params')
 ```
-Have a gander to see all is good
+Have a gander to see all is good using NGL (for py3DMol see below):
 ```python
 import nglview
 nglview.show_rosetta(params.test())